huyingjie/notebook/source/neuroscience/depression.md

   * Identify the homeostatic nature of sleep.
   * Evaluate the key elements in the scientific definition of sleep
   * Evaluate the evidence for the social nature of sleep
-  * Distringuish biiologic characteristics of reptilian, avian, mammmalian, nonhuman primate sleep, and human sleep
+  * Distinguish biologic characteristics of reptilian, avian, mammalian, nonhuman primate sleep, and human sleep
 * What are the 2 basic forms of sleep?
   * REM and NREM
 * Why are there 2 basic forms of sleep?
 * Why is the amygdala activated and the dorsal-prefrontal cortex down-regulated during REM?
-* What is the eveidence for immune system repair during slow wave sleep?
+* What is the evidence for immune system repair during slow wave sleep?
 * What is sleep debt and how is it related to brain function?
 * What are the psychological consequences of chronic sleep debt?
-* What do the major parasomnias teach us about consciuos states?
+* What do the major parasomnias teach us about conscious states?

 dream